 ENTER JEWISH STAR NOW!

-Submissions for Jewish Star Season 7 are now closed.
+Submissions for Jewish Star Season 8 will open in August.
 Please contact jewishstar@jewishrockradio.com with any questions.

-Since 2018, the Jewish Star leadership initiative has been identifying emerging talent in the Jewish community with a passion and desire to impact the Jewish world, and providing these present and future leaders with mentorship, skills-training, and resources to determine and achieve their leadership goals.
+Jewish Star is a community of Jewish teens and young adults (ages 14-27) from across North America who are passionate about Jewish music and excited to explore or deepen their Jewish leadership.
+Since 2018, the Jewish Star leadership initiative has been identifying emerging talent in the Jewish community with a passion and desire to impact the Jewish world, and providing these present and future leaders with mentorship, skills-training, and resources.
 Jewish Star's mission is to help teens and young adults recognize and grow their talent and leadership abilities and see the profound ways they can impact their Jewish community and Jewish communities across North America.
 Jewish Star is an initiative of Judaism Alive, 501(c)3

 No. Jewish Star and its programs are completely free of charge.
-Please keep in mind, however, that those selected to receive scholarship to the Songleader Boot Camp National Conference (SLBC) in St. Louis will have additional costs associated with attending the conference that are not covered by scholarship, including travel and lodging.
+Only those selected to receive scholarship to the Songleader Boot Camp International Conference (SLBC) in St. Louis should keep in mind that there will be additional costs associated with attending the conference that are not covered by scholarship, including travel and lodging.
 Most times, synagogues, camps, and Federations are able to provide additional funds to support young Jewish leaders to attend SLBC.

 Yes.
 If you are under age 18, you will be required to include a parent or guardian’s email address when you fill out the entry form.
 A release form will be emailed directly to your parent or guardian for their consent.